hackclub/hackclub/workshops/login_auth/README.md

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)

-In the console section, you'll see all your Firebase projects and here you will see `Add Project` card, So click on it to create a project.
+In the console section, you'll see all your Firebase projects and a `Add Project` button, click on it to create a project.

 ![Create project](https://cloud-nfiwmg8kh.vercel.app/3.png)

-Here you have to give a name to your Firebase project as I am giving `Login-auth`.
+Here you have to give a name to your Firebase project such as `Login-auth`.

 After giving a wonderful name to your project just click on continue to proceed further.

 ![Analytics page](https://cloud-pva80oxrl.vercel.app/4.png)

-Here is a step where you can use Google Analytics for your project but in this workshop, you don't need it, So simply disable it.
+Here is the step where you can use Google Analytics for your project but in this workshop you can disable it.

 ![Project created](https://cloud-3swaas1pn.vercel.app/5.png)

-Now here you'll see `Your new project is ready`.
+Now here you should see `Your new project is ready`.

 Hooray!🎉 you just created a new Firebase project.